hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 - ``elasticity_nodal_3D``: application-registered preset that matches ``elasticity_3D``
   and additionally sets ``coarsening.nodal: 1``.

-The two custom presets are registered at runtime by the application via ``HYPREDRV_PreconPresetRegister`` before parsing YAML or applying command-line overrides.
+The application calls ``HYPREDRV_PreconPresetRegister`` to register the two custom presets before it parses YAML or applies command-line overrides.
 They are therefore example-local conveniences and not global built-in presets.

 To compare all three configurations over a DOF sweep (8 variants from about